 Types of Lawsuits against Counselors

-If you are a counselor, you could be sued even if you have done nothing wrong.
-If a client perceives that your advice or lack thereof caused any type of harm, then you could ultimately be found liable for damages.
+Nowadays, you can be sued for just about anything.
+And due to the sensitive nature of your business, a counselor faces more risk than others.
+If a client decides your advice, or lack thereof, caused them harm, you could be found liable for damages.
 Liability lawsuits against counselors can be related to:

 - Improper treatment

 - Negligence (real or perceived)

 Don’t Risk It: Get the Right Counselors Insurance